irmen/Pyro4/examples/messagebus/Readme.txt

 messages will be delivered to each subscriber.

-The messagebus is very simplistic if you use the in-memory storage:
-It only keeps messages and subscribers in memory.
+The messagebus is a bit simplistic if you use the in-memory storage: it only keeps messages and subscribers in memory.
 If the message bus server dies, everything is lost.
 If an error occurs when forwarding a message to subscribers, the message is immediately discarded.
 If it was a communication error, the subscriber is immediately removed from the topic as well.
-The in-memory storage is VERY fast though, so if you're after a very high message troughput, it may be the storage option for you.
+The in-memory storage is very fast though, so if you're after a very high message troughput, it may be the storage option for you.

-However you can also use the SqliteStorage which uses a sqlite database to store topics, messages and subscriptions.
+However you can also use the SqliteStorage which uses a database on disk to store topics, messages and subscriptions.
 If the message bus server dies, it will simply continue where it was.
 No messages will get lost, and it also remembers the subscribers.
 So simply restarting the message bus server is enough to get everything back on track without lost data.
-The sqlite storage is quite slow tough, so if you need a very high message troughput, it may not be suitable.
+The sqlite storage is quite slow tough, so if you need a high message troughput, it may not be suitable.